mikelangelo-project/hpc-workload-gen/README.md

 ## License

-hpc-workload-gen is distributed under the Apache License 2.0 license.
+This project is distributed under the Apache License 2.0 license.

 ## Acknowledgement